 Many of the skin care products you use regularly will be fine to use throughout pregnancy.
 In fact, using moisturizers and sunscreen is strongly recommended, particularly to preserve the elasticity of your skin.
 However, there are some products that you may wish to avoid for the duration of your pregnancy.
 Retinoids, though being a wonderful anti-aging tool, should be be avoided while pregnant.
 If you have questions about your skin care ingredients, we recommend speaking with your OBGYN or an aesthetic medical specialist for assistance.

 How Do I Manage Melasma While Pregnant?

 Melasma causes brown and gray patches to appear on the skin and often on the face.
 Although it can occur on anyone, melasma is very common among pregnant women, and it is even nicknamed the mask of pregnancy.
 One way to prevent or limit melasma is to stay out of direct sunlight or wear a physical sunscreen regularly as sun can greatly impact pigmentation.
 A topical Vitamin C product, such as our own Refinement Vitamin C Serum, may also be effective in reducing the look of melasma.
 Be sure to check with your OBGYN about specific active ingredients in any skin care product you choose.
 Keep in mind that melasma is often temporary.
 Hormones readjust after giving birth and your skin pigment may return to its pre-pregnancy state.
-In the meantime, concealers and foundations can hide melasma if it is unsightly, and chemical peels can be used to help correct uneven skin pigmentation after you’ve given birth and are done breastfeeding.
+In the meantime, concealers and foundations can hide melasma if it is unsightly, and chemical peels can be used to help correct uneven skin pigmentation after you’ve given birth and are done chestfeeding.